dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 This structure allows network assets to track which entitlements are actively granting them rights, while maintaining the ability to trace relationships to organization-wide entitlement policies.

+When entitlements are installed at the component level (e.g., line cards), implementations MAY also list them at the parent network-element level to provide a consolidated view of all entitlements active on the device.
+Management systems should recognize when an entitlement-id appears at both levels and treat them as the same license instance to avoid double-counting.
+This point requires further exploration in future instances of this document.

 ## Implementation Considerations

 The model is designed to support partial implementations.
 Not all systems need to implement every container or feature.
 The use of presence containers throughout the model allows implementations to signal which parts of the model they support.
 An implementation that does not populate a presence container indicates that it cannot report that information.